soft-matter/pims_nd2/README.md

 Supporting Grant
 ----------------
-This reader was developed by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft’s group at the Huygens-Kamerlingh-Onnes laboratory, Institute of Physics, Leiden University, The Netherlands.
+This reader was developed by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft's group at the Huygens-Kamerlingh-Onnes laboratory, Institute of Physics, Leiden University, The Netherlands.
 This work was supported by the Netherlands Organisation for Scientific Research (NWO/OCW).